Salmakis/TiledNormalMapper/README.md

 # TiledNormalMapper
-Quick &amp; dirty tool to convert tilesets with heightmap information into a tileset with normal map information
+Quick &amp; dirty tool in net.core 3.1 to convert tilesets with heightmap information into a tileset with normal map information

 ## What is it?